Nurse Job Interview Questions About Handling Stress

-Nursing is not an easy job and can involve a lot of juggling communications with doctors, patients, and families, all while potentially dealing with life and death on a daily basis.
+Nursing is not an easy job and can involve a lot of juggling communications with doctors, patients, and families, all while potentially dealing with life and death daily.
 Since nursing jobs can be difficult, it’s more than likely the hiring manager will ask job interview questions about stress, how it affects you, and how you handle it.
-Read on to learn how to answer questions about stress.

 1. Whether you acknowledge that stress is an actuality at work.